 What did you do in your free time?

-Ecuador boasts of spectacular scenery abounding with exotic flora and fauna, and as an added bonus traveling across the country is convenient and inexpensive.
+Ecuador boasts spectacular scenery abounding with exotic flora and fauna, and as an added bonus traveling across the country is convenient and inexpensive.
 My most memorable weekend excursion was to the historic city of Cuenca.
 While there I went horseback riding in the Andes and hiked through the majestic Cajas National Park—truly a once in a lifetime experience!

 How was the food?